AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

     A Success message is displayed on creation of the map collection.

-1. Select the **Cross** icon on the Success message.
 1. Open the desired map collection.
-You can also perform the following while hovering near the title of the mapcollections:
-    - Generate history
-    - Publish history
-    - Remame

     ![Edit new map collection](./images/edit-new-map-collection.png)

+    While hovering over the map collection title, you can perform the following actions:

+    - Generate history: Navigates you directly to the Generated history tab listing all the maps with generated outputs for the defined presets.
+    - Publish history: Navigates you directly to the Published history tab listing all the maps with published output for the defined presets.
+    - Remame: Reanames the map collection.

 1. Select **Edit collection** and then select **Add Maps**.